|

 a.
 Each team is entitled to trading activity, providing that it does not infringe with any

 NABL Rules.
-In general, these are the core guidelines for trading: c.
+In general, these are the core guidelines for trading:

 DRAFT PICKS